-Excused absences include: illness, observance of a religious holiday or event, death in the immediate family, family emergency, situations beyond the control of the student, circumstances that cause reasonable concern to the parent/guardian for the student's mental, emotional, or physical health or safety, attending a military honors funeral to sound TAPS, or other reason as approved by the building principal.
+Excused absences include: illness, observance of a religious holiday or event, death in the immediate family, family emergency, situations beyond the control of the student, circumstances that cause reasonable concern to the parent/guardian for the student's physical health or safety, attending a military honors funeral to sound TAPS, attend a civic event or other reason as approved by the building principal.
+Students are excused with mental or behavioral health related reasons for up to 5 days before a medical note is required.
+Students are allowed to make up all missed work.